polynetwork/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 }
 ```

-- This function is invoked by **users**.
-Users can request a cross-chain transaction through the dApps, which works with the source chain.
-The business logic contract then gets the transaction information which involves **asset contract address** on the source chain, **target chain ID**, **target address,** and **amount of token** to be transferred.
-By calling this method, the business logic contract will **lock** a certain amount to the asset contract;
+- The `rawParam` is invoked by **users** and emits lock events involving **asset contract address** on the source chain, **target chain ID**, **target address,** and **amount of token** to be transferred.
+By calling this method, the business logic contract will **lock** a certain amount of valuable assets.
 - Then the transaction data is packed, which invokes the CCM contract.
 - The CCM contract transfers the parameters of transaction data to the target chain based on block generation on the source chain;
-- The serialized **transaction data**, chain ID**, **business logic contract address** of target chain, and the method needing to be called on the target chain is sent through `crossChain()` in the CCM contract.
+- The serialized **transaction data**, **chain ID**, **business logic contract address** of target chain, and the method needing to be called on the target chain is sent through `crossChain()` in the CCM contract.

 ### Step3.
 Verifying and executing

-This method is invoked by the relayer, but in some cases, users could also invoke this method by themselves if they get the valid block information from Poly.
+Verifying and executing are invoked by the relayer, but in some cases, you could also invoke them by yourself if you get the valid block information from Poly. `verifyHeaderAndExecuteTx` fetches and processes **cross-chain transactions**, finds the **Merkle root** of a transaction based on the block height (in the block header), and verifies the **transaction's legitimacy** using the transaction parameters.
+After verifying the Poly chain block header and proof, `verifyHeaderAndExecuteTx` will invoke the business logic contract deployed on the target chain.
+See [here](../../new_chain/side_chain/contracts.md/Verifying & executing) for deploy methods.

 ````solidity
 /*